-9.8.1.
-Background Configuration
+9.9.1 Background Configuration

-You can upload your company floor layout plan picture in to the background image so that you can identify easily where the switches has been placed.
+You can upload your company floor layout plan picture in to the background image so you can identify easily where the switches have been placed.

 Picture

 To choice a file which you want to display it in the background and the Preview window will display your select immediately.
 If you click the "Upgrade" button, the file will be download to the Switch and it will be applied on next reboot.